 The Digital Equity Act (DEA) consists of three separate planning and implementation grant programs that promote digital equity.
 Digital equity is the condition where all citizens have the skills, devices, and broadband service necessary to fully participate in the economy and society of Wisconsin.

 State Planning Program provides funding to states based on a formula for the development of a state digital equity plan.
-Wisconsin’s estimated share of planning funds is approximately $950,000.
+Wisconsin’s share of planning funds is $952,197.

 State Capacity Grant Program provides funding to states through a formula to support digital equity projects and implement each state’s digital equity plan.
 Wisconsin’s estimated share of capacity grant funding is approximately $24 million to $30 million over five years.